 “Everybody on the team has so much respect for him,” Harris said.
 “You don’t want to let him down.”

 Bennett accepted Christ at age 14 at a Fellowship of Christian Athletes camp in Colorado.
-He went on to play college basketball for his father at Wisconsin-Green Bay, where he set an NCAA record that still stands for best career three-point shooting percentage (49.7).
+He went on to play college basketball for his father at Wisconsin-Green Bay, where he set an NCAA record for best career three-point shooting percentage (49.7).
 After college, he spent three years in the NBA (1992-95) as a point guard for the Charlotte Hornets.

 While in Charlotte, Bennett met Forest Hill Church pastor David Chadwick, a former University of North Carolina basketball player.
 Chadwick became a mentor and father figure to Bennett and has watched Bennett’s relationship with Christ grow exponentially over the years.